dmbarbour/glas/docs/GlasProg.md

 I propose a simple `%loop` primitive corresponding roughly to while-do loops, but in context of our unusual approach to conditional behavior.
 The  `"while Cond do Body"` might compile to `(%loop (%br Cond (%do Body) (%bt)))`.
 We aren't limited to just one condition and '%do' body, and a righmost '%bt' is essential if we intend to eventually exit the loop.

 *Aside:* I hope to eventually support termination proofs on glas programs.
-Unfortunately, neither recursion nor while-do loops do anything to simplify reasoning about termination.
-We'll be relying very heavily on annotations to guide such proofs.
+But this will likely occur through a proof system without structural support from the intermediate language.

 ### Robust Partial Evaluation